 In general, it is the practice and intention of the Company to repatriate previously taxed earnings and to reinvest all other earnings of its non-U.S. subsidiaries.
-The Company has not made a provision for U.S. taxes on approximately \$137.7 million, representing the excess of the amount for financial reporting over the tax bases of investments in foreign subsidiaries that are essentially permanent in duration.
+The Company has not made a provision for U.S. taxes on \$145.6 million, representing the excess of the amount for financial reporting over the tax bases of investments in foreign subsidiaries that are essentially permanent in duration.
 Generally, such amounts become subject to U.S. taxation upon the remittance of dividends and under certain other circumstances.
-It is not practicable to estimate the amount of deferred tax liability related to investments in these subsidiaries.
+The residual U.S. tax cost associated with this difference is estimated to be \$35.1 million.
+The Company has made a tax provision of \$2.0 million related to \$22 million of earnings that it expects to repatriate from a foreign subsidiary.